-I’m also opposed to people chasing dogs, preferring to let dogs chase people instead.
-If you play by chasing your dog, you risk teaching her that moving toward her means the game is afoot, making her more likely to run away even when you approach her for another reason.
+Chasing Dogs: I’m also opposed to people chasing dogs, preferring to let dogs chase people instead.
+If you chase your dog, you risk teaching your dog that moving toward her means the game is afoot, making her more likely to run away even when you approach her for another reason.
 This can ruin your dog’s recall.
-It can also lead to injury if your dog charges away from you into the street or other unsafe area.
-There’s no denying that letting a person chase a dog can be a great reinforcement for the dog, but I only approve this game for dogs who are so well-trained that the person can stop the game at any time and successfully call the dog to come.

 GET THE BARK IN YOUR INBOX!